stavaser/1-e-and-a/README.md

 # CS334 Final Project

-Describe your project here.
+usage: `dotnet run <input_file>.1ea`

+then to get the pdf output you have to run

+`ps2pdf output.ps`

 ## Ready for Feeback?

 - [x] Not completed, development is still in progress
 - [ ] Completed, this lab is ready for review.